1j01/textual-paint/README.md

 ## Unicode Symbols and Emojis for Paint Tools

+The first thing I did in this project was to collect possible characters to represent all the tool icons in MS Paint, to test feasibility.
+In other words, I wanted to gauge how good of a recreation it would be possible to achieve, starting from looks.
+Unfortunately, I haven't run into any significant roadblocks, so I'm apparently recreating MS Paint.
+[Again.](https://jspaint.app)

+These are the symbols I've found so far:

 - Free-Form Select:  ✂️📐🆓🕸✨⚝🫥🇫/🇸◌
 - Rectangular Select: ⬚▧🔲
 - Eraser/Color Eraser: 🧼🧽🧹🚫👋🗑️